openbsd/src/distrib/octeon/ramdisk/install.md

 NCPU=$(sysctl -n hw.ncpufound)

 md_installboot() {
-	local _disk=$1

-	if mount -t msdos /dev/${_disk}i /mnt2 && \
-	   cp /mnt/usr/mdec/boot /mnt2/boot; then
-		umount /mnt2
-		return
+	if ! installboot -r /mnt ${1}; then echo "\nFailed to install bootblocks."
+		echo "You will not be able to boot OpenBSD from ${1}." exit
 	fi

-	echo "Failed to install bootblocks."
-	echo "You will not be able to boot OpenBSD from $_disk." exit
 }

 md_prep_fdisk() {